 Because our spectra are of much higher resolution than those used to define the Lick/IDS system, we smoothed our spectra to the Lick/IDS resolution before measuring the equivalent widths of the indices.
 To do this, we smoothed our spectra with a variable-width Gaussian having FWHM linearly interpolated from Worthey & Ottaviani (1997)'s Table 8, which lists the Lick/IDS resolution as a function of wavelength.
 We then measured the equivalent widths following the prescription of Trager et al. (1998).
-The index definitions were first shifted to account for the radial velocity shifts measured in section §4.1; distortions in the wavelength scale were previously removed by our spectral reduction procedure.
-For each index, we then fit a straight line between the fluxes of the blue and red pseudocontinuum regions.
+The index definitions were first shifted to account for the radial velocity shifts measured in § 4.1; distortions in the wavelength scale were previously removed by our spectral reduction procedure.
+For each index, we then fitted a straight line between the fluxes of the blue and red pseudocontinuum regions.
 The equivalent widths were measured by integrating the ratio of the observed flux to that of the local continuum fit over the wavelength regions of the indices.
-We computed errors in the equivalent widths by adding in quadrature the contributions from Poisson noise and the error introduced by our radial velocity uncertainities.
+We computed errors in the equivalent widths by adding in quadrature the contributions from Poisson noise and the error introduced by our radial velocity uncertainties.
 Comparison of our measured equivalent widths and the standard values for the Lick/IDS standard stars provide an external measure of our errors.
 Figure 6 shows that the scatter in the residuals of the measured and standard index values is much larger than our internal estimates.
-We thus adopt the standard deviation of the residuals, which are ~ 0.2 Å, as the minimum true errors in equivalent width.
+We thus adopt the standard deviation of the residuals, which are $\sim 0.2$ Å, as the minimum true errors in equivalent width.
 Worthey et al. (1994) note that flat-fielding errors generally provide the dominant contribution to the errors in equivalent width; as this source of error is difficult to estimate, we did not account for it in our internal error budget.
 Figure 6 shows that of all the indices, only Ca4227 shows a bias in the equivalent width that is appreciably larger than the internal scatter.
-We subtracted this ~ 0.2 Å bias from the Ca4227 measurements.
+We subtracted this $\sim$ 0.2 Å bias from the Ca4227 measurements.

 Our observations of Lick standard stars were taken with much higher signal-to-noise ratio (S/N > 100) than were the Sculptor group observations.
 To evaluate the effect of lower S/N on the measurement of the equivalent widths, we added various levels of Gaussian random noise to the Lick standard spectra and remeasured the equivalent widths.
-We found that above $S/N \gtrsim 25$, the effect of lower S/N is to increase the scatter in equivalent width by $\leq 10\%$, which is typically equal to or smaller than the 0.2Å intrinsic error.
-Below $S/N \leq 25$, the error introduced by lower S/N increases dramatically, approaching 50% at S/N~10.
-We thus analyzed the Lick indices of only those six Sculptor group star cluster spectra with S/N ≥ 25 independently.
-For the remaining 18 lower S/N spectra, we shifted each to zero heliocentric velocity and measured the Lick indices of the single combined spectrum (Figure 7).
+We found that above S/N $\gtrsim$ 25, the effect of lower S/N is to increase the scatter in equivalent width by ≤10%, which is typically equal to or smaller than the 0.2 Å intrinsic error.
+Below S/N $\lesssim 25$ the error introduced by lower S/N increases dramatically, approaching 50% at S/N $\sim$ 10.
+We thus analyzed the Lick indices of only those six Sculptor group star cluster spectra with $S/N \ge 25$ independently.
+For the remaining 18 lower S/Nspectra, we shifted each to zero heliocentric velocity and measured the Lick indices of the single combined spectrum (Fig. 7).
 Table 5 summarizes our Lick index measurements.

 5.3.
-Ages and metallicities of Sculptor group star clusters
+Ages and Metallicities of Sculptor Group Star Clusters

 As mentioned previously, the combined index [Mg/Fe]' (Thomas et al. 2003) is a useful total metallicity indicator, while the Balmer indices provide an indication of age.
-Figure 8 shows the Balmer indices and [Mg/Fe]' for our 6 high-S/N spectra of Sculptor group candidate star clusters and for our combined spectrum of 18 clusters, compared to the single stellar population models of Thomas et al. (2003).
+Figure 8 shows the Balmer indices and [Mg/Fe]' for our six high-S/N spectra of Sculptor group candidate star clusters and for our combined spectrum of 18 clusters, compared with the single stellar population models of Thomas et al. (2003).